awsdocs/amazon-appstream2-developer-guide/doc_source/user-pool.md

 Stacks can't be assigned to users in the user pool if the stacks are associated with a fleet that is joined to an Active Directory domain\.

 The AppStream 2\.0 user pool provides the following key features:
 + Users can access application stacks through a persistent URL and login credentials by using their email address and a password that they choose\.
++ Users' email addresses are case\-sensitive\.
+During login, if they specify an email address that doesn't use the same capitalization as the email address specified when their user pool account was created, a "user does not exist" error message displays\.
 + You can assign multiple stacks to users\.
 Doing so enables AppStream 2\.0 to display multiple application catalogs to users when they log in\.
 + When you create new users, a welcome email is automatically sent to them\.
 The email includes instructions, a login portal link, and a temporary password for connecting to the login portal\.
 + After you create users, they are enabled unless you specifically disable them\.
 + You can control which users have access to which application stacks, or disable access completely\.
-+ Users can start AppStream 2\.0 streaming sessions by using a web browser\.
-Currently, the AppStream 2\.0 client is not supported for users in the user pool\.

 ## User Pool End User Experience<a name="user-pool-end-user"></a>